rust-lang/rust-forge/src/triagebot/mentions.md

 Triagebot will check for modifications:
  - to any file that **starts with** the given path when `type="filename"` (the default)
- - or to any modified lines of the PR when `type="content"`
+ - or to any added lines of the PR when `type="content"`

 For example, `library/std` would match anything under the `library/std` directory like `library/std/src/process.rs`.